-After months of waiting and wondering, the 2020 NBA Draft was finally completed last night, and considering how much went down yesterday, it was definitely worth the wait.
+After months of waiting and wondering, the 2020 NBA Draft is finally complete, and considering how much went down, it was definitely worth the wait.
 The first three picks went as expected by many; Anthony Edwards at one to the Minnesota Timberwolves, James Wiseman at two to the Golden State Warriors and LaMelo Ball at three to the Charlotte Hornets.
 However, after those three, a lot of unexpected moves occurred to round out the lottery, causing panic in draft war rooms across the league.
 With some interesting selections and trades being made, the big question is: which teams came away as the clear winners and losers on Wednesday night?
 Let’s take a look at who did the best and the worst in this year’s NBA Draft.

 Winner: Philadelphia 76ers